aakashkumar007/vidyamClasses/README.md

 An image slider component that automatically cycles through multiple images related to the educational platform, enhancing visual appeal.

+### `Programs.jsx`

+This is the program pages and it has been used to list the programs.

 ### `Footer.jsx`

 Includes contact information, social media links, and quick links to important sections like courses, demo classes, and contact details.